Seasonal Firewise Practices

 Spring: April- June

-Well we made it through another glorious winter.
 The days are getting longer and warmer, the trees are budding out, streams are surging, birds are singing, and the wildflowers are turning the hills into colors that only nature is capable of producing.
 What a great time of year!
 But remember that we have some essential work to get done.
 Thankfully we got some essential work done in the winter months, (see the previous Seasonal Firewise Practices by Dave the Forester) which will make our workload less during this season.
 Let’s get started.

 If your yard is anything like mine, the warmer days surged life back into every rooted organism.
 This surge of life has caused our grasses, trees, and shrubs to grow (almost out of control in my case) very rapidly.
 This type of vegetation, if left unattended, can pose a serious risk as the season progresses and the days get even hotter causing them to wilt and dry-out.
 This is a great time to get out, prune back some of the newer growth, and mow those lawns.
 Mowing lawns (be very careful when using power tools because they often produce sparks – either by the blade or the engine) causes many fires so be sure to mow early enough in the day when there is still condensation on the grass.
 If your landscaping consists mainly of fallen pine needles or other such material this is a great time to rake that material completely from the first 5 feet surrounding your home, deck -under the deck as well, barn or any other building.

-If you’re like me your are very excited to get back out into you yard after a cold wet winter.
+If you’re like me you are very excited to get back out into you yard after a cold wet winter.
 As you get out there it is my recommendation that you once again check for the effects (broken branches, leaves and dead limbs) of winter storms.
 By taking some time to remove this type of material you are reducing the risk of fire spread for yourself and neighbors.
 If you are in an area where burning is permitted be sure to make sure that it is a burn day by calling your local fire department and to use great caution when burning as many large fires have been started by unattended burn piles.
 These materials can be composted (if they are small enough) and/or chipped (using your local Fire Safe Council FREE chipper program).
 To find out more about your local FSC and their services and/or to get involved visit our Fire Safe Council webpage.

 Remember to focus on potential ignition sources on your house.
 Start with your roof and move your way down.
 Remove flammable debris from your roof and gutters as this could ignite by firebrands during a fire.
 Check all of your vents and make sure that they are covered with at least a ¼ inch metal mesh to help reduce the likelihood of a firebrand entering your home.
 Remove flammable material from exterior window seals and other areas where winter weather has caused deposition of such material, this includes decks, fences and the base of the structure.
 This work can be done fairly fast but be sure to spend some extra time checking inconspicuous locations that could put your home in danger if flammable material was left there.